Several herbal teas have been shown to support digestion, increase regularity, and protect against certain conditions that can contribute to bloating.

 Traditionally, people have used natural remedies, including herbal teas, to relieve bloating.
-Preliminary studies suggest that several herbal teas may help soothe this uncomfortable condition (
+Preliminary studies suggest that several herbal teas may help soothe this uncomfortable condition.

 Here are 8 herbal teas to help reduce bloating.

-Summary Test-tube, animal, and human studies suggest that flavonoids and oil in peppermint may relieve bloating.
+Some studies suggest that flavonoids and oil in peppermint may relieve bloating.
 Thus, peppermint tea may have similar effects.

 Wormwood (Artemisia absinthium) is a leafy, green herb that makes a bitter tea.
-It’s an acquired taste, but you can soften the flavor with lemon juice and honey.

 Animal and test-tube studies report that wormwood may also kill parasites, which can be a culprit in bloating (